 Kate Fruchterman, soprano, is based in New York City.
-Ms. Fruchterman made her role debut of Mimì (La Bohème) with Mercury Opera this March.
+Ms. Fruchterman made her role debut of Mimì (La Bohème) with Mercury Opera last March.
 OperaWire described her performance as "consistently endearing...
 Fruchterman displayed a demure bearing which was belied by her lovely, bolder vocal approach."
+This spring, she will be singing the roles of Young Micol/Adriana in the workshop of Ricky Ian Gordon's new opera, The Garden of the Finzi Continis with New York City Opera.
 Last season saw her London debut performing the Soprano Solo in the Lord Nelson Mass and Vivaldi Gloria with the Cantamus Bach Choir & Orchestra of London and her performance of Louise in the new operetta Story of an Hour based on Kate Chopin’s short story of the same name with Gramercy Opera in Brooklyn.

 She was praised for her “beautiful voice and acting finesse” portraying Anne Frank in Frid’s monodrama The Diary of Anne Frank with Opera Pomme Rouge, which was later revived at the Austrian Cultural Forum of New York.
 In her “appealing” role debut of Marzelline (Fidelio) at West Bay Opera, she was acclaimed as “an outstanding soprano… she offered a flawless vocal performance.”
 She recently recorded two new works by composer Mark Fish, Womanwork, and Wage Peace with the San Francisco Ballet Orchestra, available on their website.